Special Days & Public Holidays

 - Proclamation Day

 Wikipedia.
-A small section of a page about Proclamation Days in South Australia and Western Australia.
+A small page about Proclamation Day in South Australia and a brief comment about the day in Western Australia.

-A second site, The first reading of the proclamation provides additional information.
+Covers dates till 2023.
+A second site, The first reading of the proclamation provides additional information about the ‘first reading of the vice-regal proclamation at Holdfast Bay on 28 December 1836’.

 - Queen’s Birthday

 Check calendars for actual dates.
-Held on the second Monday in June in all states bar Western Australia and Queensland.
+Held on the second Monday in June in all states bar Western Australia [4th Monday in September] and Queensland [1st Monday in October].

 - Remembrance Day